Richard E. "Dick" Lonowski Obituary (2021) The Grand Island Independent

-Richard E. "Dick" Lonowski, 83, of Grand Island, passed away Thursday, March 11, 2021, at the Central Nebraska Veterans Home in Kearney.
-Mass of Christian burial will be 10:30 a.m.
-Friday at Resurrection Catholic Church.
-Visitation is from 5 to 7 p.m.
-Thursday at the church.
-All Faiths Funeral Home is entrusted with arrangements.
+Richard E. "Dick" Lonowski, 83, of Grand Island, passed away Thursday, March 11, 2021, at Central Nebraska Veterans Home.
+There is a change in the services for Mr. Lonowski.
+Mass of Christian Burial will be 10:30 a.m.
+Friday at Saint Francis Catholic Church in Ashton, with military honors provided by the United States Navy and the Ashton Legion Honor Guard.
+Visitation will be from 5-7 p.m.
+Thursday at All Faiths Funeral Home.
 More details will follow.

 My Deepest Sympathy to the family.May God comfort each of you today and always.
 Love and Prayers Elaine Pokorski Nowak .
 Dick was my classmate and we graduated together.
 Rest In Peace Dick with God in heaven.